lothbrek/rubyscrape/README.md

 # rubyscrape
-General Scraper written in Ruby for public use
+General Web Scraper written in Ruby for public use

+Please e-mail me at mattaym@gmail.com or comment for any questions or concerns.

+Enjoy!